foreverfl/vscode/docs/cpp/cpp-refactoring.md

 To create a function declaration or definition, either:

-* Select your class function definition, select the Code Action (light bulb icon), and then select **Create a Declaration**.
+- Select your class function definition, select the Code Action (light bulb icon), and then select **Create a Declaration**.
 Similarly, to create a definition, select the function declaration, select the Code Action, and then select **Create a Definition**.
-* Right-click a function’s declaration or definition and select the **Create Definition/Declaration** from the context menu.
+- Right-click a function’s declaration or definition and select the **Create Definition/Declaration** from the context menu.
 Based on your code, a definition or a declaration is created.
-* Select the function, then use the **Command Palette** (`kb(workbench.action.showCommands)`) and type in the command **Create Declaration/Definition**.
+- Select the function, then use the **Command Palette** (`Ctrl+Shift+P`) and type in the command **Create Declaration/Definition**.
 Based on your code, a definition or a declaration is created.

 The location where definitions and declarations are created is based on the previous patterns you established in your code.
 For example, if you previously added definitions and declarations in the same file, the extension also adds new ones to that same file.
 The function order is maintained automatically.